 Please allow up to two weeks from your file completion date (when application, fees and all additional required materials have been received) for your application to be processed.
 Acknowledgment of receipt of application will be sent to you via email, unless otherwise indicated.
 This notice is sent only as acknowledgment of receipt of application.

-Important Firm Licensing Information – Renewal Deadline Extension
+UPDATE: Important Firm Licensing Information – Renewal Deadline Extension

 Educational requirements to apply for a CPA license in Georgia vary depending on the date the applicant initially sat for the CPA Exam.

 Requirements for licensure if your initial sitting for the CPA Exam was prior to January 1, 1998:

 Requirements for licensure if your initial sitting for the CPA Exam was after January 1, 1998:

 One general requirement to apply for a CPA license in Georgia is that you must have passed the Uniform CPA Exam.

 Below are experience requirements you must obtain to apply for a CPA license in Georgia.

 NOTE: The Georgia Board may accept, in lieu of such year of experience in public accounting, evidence satisfactory to the Board of one (1) year of continuous employment in the accounting field in industry, business, academia or government.